just1ncannady/AlexaInSpace2022/_sources/lessons/01-03-stu-ai-in-space-travel.rst

 	<p>In the next class, you will work with a partner to create an Alexa skill in MIT App Inventor.
 In this discussion, you will brainstorm to come up with ideas that could be used for your Alexa skill.
 You will brainstorm in 2 separate activities:</p>

 	<ol>
-		<li>Individual Freewrite - Allow your thoughts and ideas to flow freely.
+		<li><b>Individual Freewrite</b> - Allow your thoughts and ideas to flow freely.
 Write and draw different ideas that you could use.</li>
-		<li>Group Idea Expansion - Write some of your ideas on Post-It notes to be shared with your group.
+		<li><b>Group Idea Expansion</b> - Write some of your ideas on Post-It notes to be shared with your group.
 Write down any additional ideas that you think of after seeing your group’s ideas.</li>
 	</ol>

 ::::::::::::::::::